PetoiCamp/OpenCat-Old/README.md

 We just acquired our official domain: www.petoi.com.

-New annoucements will be posted on Twitter: @T4Petoi.
+New annoucements will be posted on Twitter: @PetoiCamp.